apostolos-k/ntua-database-project/README.md

 `/documents` Page flowchart and project report.

-`/sql` Scripts for creating tables and loading the database with dumy data.
+`/sql` Scripts for creating tables and loading the database with dummy data.

 `/src` Api for database and web interface communication.